Alternative Choices for You

 On Android and iOS you can install OpenVPN Connect, which, like OpenVPN GUI, was created by the OpenVPN organization.
 You can also set up PPTP and L2TP connections manually on both of these operating systems except for iOS version 10 and later, which does not support PPTP.

 A version of OpenVPN can be set up on Linux machines.
 You can set up an OpenVPN connection on DD-WRT and Tomato routers and L2TP and PPTP VPNs protocols are available for manual setup on Synology routers.
+Check out our Synology VPN page for more information about it.

 The Customer Support department lets this VPN service down.
 The live chat facility is an excellent feature, or at last it would be, were it ever attended.
 The support team doesn't seem to operate around the clock and it takes too long to get a response from them.